Enrollment in school

 Applying for personalized studies and options

 In Vantaa it is possible to study basic education in English or in Swedish.
-Additionally Vantaa can also offer Montessori education for grades 1-6 and the private Steiner school for grades 1-9.
+Additionally Vantaa can also offer Montessori teaching for grades 1-6 and the private Steiner school for grades 1-9.

 Moving to Vantaa